demoutrei/guides/source/artificial-intelligence/index.rst

         The endgame of AI evolution in many sci-fi stories is a self-aware system that has devleoped consciousness and goes a step beyond understanding the emotions and feelings of others and would hypothetically understand its own existence and internal process.

-    .. grid-item-card:: Artificial General Intelligence

-        Used to describe models that have broader cognitive capabilities, able to match or slightly surpass humans across a variety of tasks, from recommending restaurants and booking your flights to driving your car---all in one model.

     .. grid-item-card:: Reactive